jrollin/node-ts-express-port-adapter/Readme.md

 * Exchange the Authorization Code for an Access Token
 * Call the API  with Bearer :)
 * verify token  (JWT, claims, perms)

+Infos :

+* store verify code with state in cookie
+* use cookie-parser middleware to retrieve cookie